tanishrajh/campuscore/README.md

 ---

-# 🏁 Final Note
+🏁 Final Note

-CampusCore isn’t just another project — it’s a **real**, fully functional, production-ready portal that solves actual student problems on campus.
+CampusCore isn’t just another project — it’s a real, fully functional, production-ready portal that solves actual student problems on campus.

 It combines practicality, design, engineering, and real-world usefulness in one polished product.

+---